Introducing Xano Actions

 Precondition: hubspot_api.response.status == 200

-Purpose: Ensures successful retrieval of the deal with HTTP status code 200.
+Purpose: Ensures successful retrieval of deals with HTTP status code 200.

 Response